 First of all, I’m glad the grandparents part doesn’t surprise you at all.
 As for the self-explanatory thing, well… both yes and no. It is self-explanatory for someone who works in the design industry and constantly faces its problems, learning them inside and out.
 However, not all our grans do so.
 Besides, even if they do, sometimes people might think of problems as not of something they should get rid of but as of a completely normal part of the workflow design.
 In other words, they don’t know they have a problem until they are shown a better way.
 And that is kinda… weird?

 Why we need to explain it

-First off, there are grandparents who are not always sure such thing as artwork approval even exists as many people tend to simplify it to like/dislike judgement.
+First off, some grandparents are not always sure such thing as artwork approval even exists as many people tend to simplify it to like/dislike judgment.
 It’s like your grandma saying she doesn’t like how skinny you look when you’ve actually put on some weight.
 “Oh, don’t argue with me, child.
-Let’s go, I’ve made you some pancakes, I know you’re hungry”.
+Let’s go, I’ve made you some pancakes.
+I know you’re hungry”.
 Don’t argue, designer, I just know you can do better, so go draw something!